Kaszewo

-Kaszewo is a village in the administrative district of Gmina Krzęcin, within Choszczno County, West Pomeranian Voivodeship, in north-western Poland.
+Kaszewo (Heinrichswalde) is a village in the administrative district of Gmina Krzęcin, within Choszczno County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 7 km north-east of Krzęcin, 13 km south-east of Choszczno, and 74 km south-east of the regional capital Szczecin.

 For the history of the region, see History of Pomerania.

 The village has a population of 260.